 How is that possible?
 Some scientists point to a kind of hunting instinct that still slumbers within us from the grey ages and has a similar pattern to a sporting competition.
 In this context, endorphins are also often “brought into play”, which are always used for a relatively short time when we exceed our stress limits.
 These endogenous pain killers usually occur in conjunction with dopamine, which is responsible for feelings of happiness.
 Figuratively speaking: We run or drive with maximum power against an opponent of approximately the same strength, are happy about our performance and release pain killers which in turn deceive the body for a short time that a disproportionately high amount of power is demanded of it.

 Another thesis is based on tests carried out during hard training sessions in different sports.
 According to this theory, metabolites (a substance that is formed in metabolism) send signals to the brain that are interpreted as pain.
-The at least theoretically simple solution: the longer one can ignore these pain signals, the more power is released.
-And apparently it is easier to ignore the signals when chasing or being chased by a real or virtual opponent.
+The theoretical solution is the longer one can ignore these pain signals, the more power you produce.
+Apparently it is easier to ignore these signals when you are chasing or being chased by a real or virtual opponent.

 Whichever way you look at it: athletes are obviously purely physiologically capable of more when competing with other competitors of similar speed.
 We have always known this in principle, or at least suspected, is now being scientifically proven.